isc-projects/bind9/doc/arm/reference.rst

    .. warning:: The configured ``port`` must not be same as the listening port.

 .. namedconf:statement:: transfer-source-v6
+   :tags: transfer
+   :short: Defines which local IPv6 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server.

    This option is the same as ``transfer-source``, except zone transfers are performed using IPv6.

 .. namedconf:statement:: alt-transfer-source
+   :tags: transfer
+   :short: Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by :any:`transfer-source` fail and :any:`use-alt-transfer-source` is enabled.

    This indicates an alternate transfer source if the one listed in ``transfer-source`` fails and ``use-alt-transfer-source`` is set.